larguar/diet-search/README.md

 # Search by Diet
-A mobile-first application that allows you to search for recipes as well as restaurant menu items within a given range based on dietary restrictions.
+A mobile-first application that allows you to search for restaurant menu items and recipes based on dietary restrictions.

 ## User Story
 ```